sachit-n/plant_disease_classify/README.md

 Project By: Sachit Nagpal (Net ID: sn2811)

 Submission Documents: This README, along with [this](https://colab.research.google.com/drive/1jn06snZBrHpb07EQFON3Dx3hzQfXbjjg?usp=sharing) notebook contains the submission.

-Please note that final model evaluation results are yet to be added.
-Please check back later for it as the evaluation scripts are still running since deep neural networks are slow when predicting on large datasets.

 ## Project Purpose
 The goal of the project is to use computer vision to accurately diagnose plant diseases from images that are clicked by farmers.